Dylan Bennet Klebold

 Dylan attended Normandy Elementary School in Littleton, Colorado, for first and second grade and then transferred to Governor's Ranch Elementary School where he was part of the

 CHIPS (Challenging High Intellectual Potential Students) program for gifted and talented children.
 His parents told investigators he was somewhat sheltered at Governors Ranch Elementary and believed his transition to Ken Caryl Middle School was a little difficult for him because he was so quiet and shy.
-Transition from elementary school to middle school is difficult for many adolescents so his parents were not overly concerned.
+Transition from elementary school to middle school is difficult for many adolescents, so his parents were not overly concerned.

-During his earlier school years, he played T-ball, baseball and soccer.
+During his earlier school years he played T-ball, baseball, and soccer.
 He was in Cub Scouts with friend

 Nathan (Nate) Dykeman, who also attended Ken Caryl, and the boys all became

-At Columbine Dylan was active in the school play productions as a light and sound coordinator as well as being involved in video productions and Columbine High School's Rebel News Network -- he made a couple of videos with Nate, one of the Rebel News Network annoucements (8mm) and another made Nov.
-1998 to show Nate's father where Nate lived, went to school, etc (VHS).
-He was lauded for helping out during
+In 1995, all four boys moved up to Columbine as freshmen.
+At Columbine, Dylan was active in the school play productions as a light and sound coordinator.
+He was also involved in video productions and Columbine High School's Rebel News Network.
+He made a couple of videos with Nate for the Rebel News Network annoucements (on 8mm), and another in November 1998 to show Nate's father where he lived, went to school, etc (VHS recording).

-Rachel Scott's performance of "Watch the Lamb": when the music messed up Dylan was able to provide a backup tape so the show could go on.
+Watch the Lamb.
+When the music messed up, Dylan provided a backup tape so the show could go on.
 He was a computer assistant at school and helped maintain the school computer server.
-He played Fantasy Baseball on a regular basis; other players said they heard him discussing the plays that would be happening in the week of 4-20, giving them no indication that he didn't plan to be around after that Tuesday.
+He played Fantasy Baseball with Chad Laughlin on a regular basis.
+Other players said they heard him discussing the plays that would be happening the week of 4-20, giving them no indication that he wasn't planning to be around after that Tuesday.

 Neighbors of the Klebolds described them as nice people: The picture-perfect family.
-Sherry Higgins, mother of a friend of Dylan and Eric's, says she was told that the teens'
+Sherry Higgins, mother of a friend of Dylan and Eric's, says about the teens'

-'Hitmen for Hire' video that they made about hitmen killing bullies to avenge the weak at Columbine was a spoof; a "bang-bang, Dick Tracy-type thing that they were trying to put together."
+'Hitmen for Hire' video that she was told that it was a spoof.
+It was about hitmen who killed bullies to avenge the weak at Columbine.
+A "bang-bang, Dick Tracy-type thing that they were trying to put together."
 In hindsight, she admitted it should have been a clue that all was not right in Dylan's world.

-BB gun to keep squirrels at bay.
-Friends of Dylan's said that while they saw Eric being picked on at school, they never saw it happening to Dylan; he was too tall, too lanky, too ignored by those who weren't his friends.
 But something certainly was bothering him.
-Years later, Dylan's parents admitted in interviews that they had overlooked the fact that their son was as unhappy as he was, failing to see clues that were, in retrospect, there all along.
+Years later, Dylan's parents admitted in interviews that they had overlooked the fact that their son was as unhappy as he was.
+They failed to see clues that were, in retrospect, there all along.

 "I convinced my friend Dylan, who hates dances, jocks and has never had a date let alone a girlfriend to go with me!
 I am either really cute or just really persuasive!"